 In Luanda, power was measured by the number of slaves one owned.
 A businessman might own fifty slaves while the owner of a great spread of land might own more than a thousand.
 With slave labor, Luanda's first streets were constructed, and in 1779 the two halves of the city were linked by paved roads.

 Luanda had become Africa's leading point of export for slaves, and Benguela grew as a major point of departure for slaves.
-Slave trading dominated the economy of these areas, and attempts by the Portuguese to develop the area's agriculture were slowed by the demand and higher price that people were now willing to pay for slaves.
+Slave trading dominated the economy of these areas, and attempts by the Portuguese to develop the area's agriculture were slowed a labor shortage cause by the higher price that people were willing to pay for slaves for export.
 Traders roamed the interior buying slaves from local chiefs, returning the slaves to Luanda or Benguela in groups sometimes of several hundred.
 The slaves were held in enclosures and open corrals, restored to health for their journey abroad.
 The trip to Brazil took from five to eight weeks, the slaves packed closely together and in places under decks that did not allow them to stand.
 And some of the slaves did not survive the journey.
 (Paul Bairoch in Economics and World History, University of Chicago Press, p 147)

-Slavery had long been brutal, as with the Roman invasion of Sardinia and the chained gangs of plantation workers in Italy.
-And slavery had at times been soft, as with the bringing of servants, scribes and such into one's homes or business, treating them as friends or members of one's family and allowing them property of their own and some freedoms.
+Slavery had long been brutal, as with the Roman Republic's invasion of Sardinia and its chained gangs of plantation workers in Italy.
+And slavery had at times been soft, as with the bringing of servants, scribes and such into homes or businesses, treating the slaves as friends or members of one's family and allowing them property of their own and some freedoms.
 The taking of slaves by Muslims was extensive but would not be as obvious to people in the twenty-first century because fewer known descendants of slaves were around to remind people of it – the Muslims were castrating their slaves.
 (Robert W July, A History of the African People)

 The slavery developing with trade between Christian Europeans and Africans was no less brutal, and that trade was intensifying in the 1600s and 1700s.
 The number of slaves exported from Africa to Christian societies has been estimated at 367,000 between 1450 and 1600, at 1,868,000 between 1601 and 1700, and at 6,133,000 between 1701 and 1800.
 (July, p 152)

-The slave taking, for export or domestic use, was enough to create a widespread sense of insecurity.
+The slave taking, for export or domestic use, was enough to create a widespread sense of insecurity in Africa.
 Communities along the Atlantic coast were on constant watch against intruding slave traders sneaking into their village and fleeing with their children and young adults.

 The British by now were most aggressive men of commerce.
-They were putting their capital to work in the slave trade, which they began to dominate – the buying and selling of slaves being a part of a free enterprise market economy.
+They were putting their capital to work in the slave trade, which they had begun to dominate – the buying and selling of slaves being a part of a free enterprise market economy.